mdavids/rfc/content/draft-davids-forsalereg-03.md

 .# Abstract

 This document defines a simple operational convention of using a reserved underscored node name ("\_for-sale") to indicate that the parent domain name above, is for sale.
-It has the advantage that it can be easily deployed, without affecting any running operations.
+This approach offers the advantage of easy deployment without affecting ongoing operations.
 As such, the method can be applied to a domain name that is still in full use.

 {mainmatter}

 # Introduction

-Well-established services [@RFC3912; @RFC9083] exist to find out whether a domain name is registered or not.
-However, the fact that a domain name exists does mean that it cannot be obtained, because it may be up for sale.
+Well-established services [@RFC3912; @RFC9083] exist to determine whether a domain name is registered.
+However, the fact that a domain name exists does not necessarily mean it cannot be obtained; it may still be for sale.

-Some registrars and various other parties offer (chargeable) mediation services between domain name holders and interested parties, but for domain names that are not for sale, such services would be a waste of money and time.
+Some registrars and other entities offer mediation services between domain name holders and interested parties; however, for domain names not for sale, such services may be unnecessary.

-This specification defines a simple and universal way to find out if a domain name, even though it is taken, might be purchased nevertheless.
-It enables a domain name holder to add a reserved underscored node name [@!RFC8552] in the zone, indicating that the domain name is actually for sale.
+This specification defines a simple and universal method to ascertain whether a domain name, although registered, is available for purchase.
+It enables a domain name holder to add a reserved underscored node name [@!RFC8552] in the zone, indicating that the domain name is for sale.

-The TXT record RRtype [@!RFC1035] that is created for that purpose **MAY** contain a pointer, such as a URI [@RFC8820], to allow an interested party to find information or to get in touch with the domain owner and engage in further negotiations.
+The TXT record RRtype [@!RFC1035] that is created for that purpose **MAY** contain a pointer, such as a URI [@RFC8820], allowing interested parties to obtain information or contact the domain name holder for further negotiations.

-With due caution, such information can also be incorporated in the automated availability services, so that when a domain name is checked for availability, the service can also indicate whether or not it is for sale, including a pointer to the selling party's information.
+With due caution, such information can also be incorporated into automated availability services.
+When a domain name is checked for availability, the service can indicate whether it is for sale and provide a pointer to the seller's information.

 ## Terminology